 From napping and dreaming, to cheeky alcohol night-caps and how much sleep we actually need, we address common sleep myths with facts to help you get the sleep you deserve.
 And if you want a guaranteed way to get some quality shut-eye, check out our guides to the best mattresses and best pillows.
 But, for now, let’s sort sleep fact from sleep fiction…

-Sleep myth one: Every adult needs eight hours sleep per night
+Sleep myth 1: All adults need eight hours sleep a night

 While it's not recommended that any adult gets fewer than five hours sleep per night (or more than nine or 10 hours), assess what you need to wake feeling refreshed the next day.
 In an ideal world, we would wake naturally at the correct time without an alarm.
 Trying shifting your bedtime around until you find a time that works (read more in our feature on how to sleep better).

-Sleep myth two: Can’t sleep?
+Sleep myth 2: Can’t sleep?
 Best stay in bed until you do

 That feeling of being completely awake in the middle of the night when we should be fast asleep is never pleasant, but what is the correct advice if you absolutely can't sleep?
 According to the Mayo Clinic, one of the best things to do is get up… but only if you've been awake for 20 minutes.